nla-group/classix/docs/source/comparison.rst

     print(X.shape)

 Because other clustering algorithms almost cannot complete this clustering on the full data.
 So we employ CLASSIX clustering on the whole data while employing other clustering algorithms on down-sampling data.
 We repeatedly perform each algorithm 10 times and get their average runtime for comparison.
-All algorithm is run with a single thread and the parameter settings for each algorithm are tuned to the best visual performance (to show the superiority of CLASSIX, we only set its parameter `radius` to an appropriate value, which is less strenuous to tune compared to other algorithms' double parameter settings).
+All algorithm is run with a single thread and the parameter settings for each algorithm are tuned to the best visual performance (to show the superiority of CLASSIX, we only set its parameter `radius` to an appropriate value, which is less strenuous to tune compared to double parameter settings of other algorithms - except HDBSCAN).

 .. code:: python